The Angel, Islington: 20th–21st century

 The pub ceased trading in 1921 and the building was sold to restaurateurs J. Lyons and Co.
-It was adapted as the flagship site of the business, though it was not technically a standard Lyons Corners House.
+It was adapted as the flagship site of the business, though it was not technically a standard Lyons Corner House.
 The restaurant remained popular, and could accommodate up to 300 people, as did Lyons Corner Houses across London throughout the 1920s and 30s, but fell out of favour as fast food began to become popular in the 1950s.

 In 1959 The Angel was closed and sold to the London County Council as part of a plan to demolish it to make way for a new road scheme at the Angel intersection.
 It was used temporarily by the City University.
 Finsbury merged with the Metropolitan Borough of Islington to form the London Borough of Islington in 1965 and ownership of the site passed to the Greater London Council.
 The proposals for demolition of the site along with road changes were opposed by Homes before Roads and the Islington Society.
 Plans to alter the intersection and create a layout similar to that at Old Street roundabout were abandoned and the building was saved from demolition.

 The Greater London Council sold the building to the New River Company, with the property becoming part of the London Merchant Securities portfolio.
 The building was renovated between 1979 and 1982 by McLaughlin & Harvey Ltd with architects Elsom Pack & Roberts converting the building for office use and renaming it Angel Corner House.
-The ground floor is now a branch of The Co-operative Bank, and the ORC International market research agency occupies the upper floors.
+The ground floor was used as a branch of The Co-operative Bank until 2024, and the ORC International market research agency occupies the upper floors.
 The building is now privately owned by Hamilton Investment Properties.

-The building, along with this section of Islington High Street has been part of the Angel conservation area since 1981 and The Corner House has been a listed building since 1991 and is Grade II on the National Heritage List for England.
+Angel Corner House, along with this section of Islington High Street, has been part of the Angel conservation area since 1981 and Angel Corner House has been a listed building since 1991 and is Grade II on the National Heritage List for England.
 The council describe this as "the character or appearance of which it is desirable to preserve or enhance".
-Local planning regulations stipulate that new development in the area must not be taller than the dome on the Angel Corner House.
+Local planning regulations stipulate that new development in the area must not be taller than the dome on Angel Corner House.

 Related developments

-On 27 October 1998, a J D Wetherspoon pub named The Angel opened at 3 Islington High Street, adjacent to the former pub building.
-It stands on the part of the original Angel Inn site that was redeveloped as shops in 1820.
-In 2022, the pub was scheduled to be put on the market as part of a general programme for Wetherspoon pubs across the country.
+On 27 October 1998, a J D Wetherspoon pub named The Angel opened at 3 Islington High Street, adjacent to Angel Corner House.
+The site is part of the original Angel Inn site that was redeveloped as shops in the 1820.
+The pub was later sold and renamed The Junction, to be run independently.
+In 2024 that pub was sold again and renamed The Peacock, reviving the name of a coaching inn which stood nearby from 1564 to 1962.

 Ten Four Pentonville Road is a redevelopment of Angel Mews.
 It is located at the site of the original Angel Inn's stables.
 The Hilton London Angel Islington Hotel is named after the pub.
 It is located on Upper Street to the north of the original Angel.